Rsantct/pe.audio.sys.OLD/pre.di.c/doc/000_CHANGES.md

 ### 2019-Jan:

 * A volume control by using a mouse has been introduced.
+A new parameter 'alert_level' can be set inside `config/config.yml`.

 * Control web page enhancements: